 Since the end of 2013, WNC has been implementing the Good Food Revolution, providing its employees with safe organic ingredients to create a green dining culture from farm to table.
 This initiative not only enhances employee health but also supports smallholder farmers practicing sustainable land cultivation.
 In 2022, these efforts allowed WNC to become the first employer in the technology industry to join the Green Dining Pledge.

 WNC also collaborates with cafeteria vendors, fruit bars and convenience stores to create Green Marketplaces.
 The employee cafeteria introduces organic vegetables and fruits grown using eco-friendly land planting methods, increases local sourcing to reduce carbon emissions, and extends waste reduction measures.
 In 2023, a campaign was launched at Taiwan sites, encouraging employees to bring their own cups and utensils, with a total of 104,569 participations.

-2023 Carbon Reduction Effectiveness of Green Dining in WNC's Sites in Taiwan ltem Results Purchasing organic vegetables for group meals (carbon reduction) carbon reductional Starting in 2023, the staff canteen at three locations in Taiwan introduced three green dining events, attracting green restaurants and a total of 1,168 Promoting green dining (participants) U Encouraging the use of eco- ltem Calculation period Participants Estimated carbon emissions reduction ^{Note 2} (kg CO 2 e) friendly cups and utensils Bring your own cups 2023 99,257 3,176 (participants & carbon emissions Bring your own 2023 5.312 1,551
+2023 Carbon Reduction Effectiveness of Green Dining in WNC's Sites in Taiwan ltem Results Purchasing organic vegetables for group meals (carbon reduction) carbon reductional 18,717 kg of organic vegetables is approximately equal to ion ^{Note1} of 218.7 tonnes CO 2 e.
+I cost incurred due to purchasing organic vegetables, conventional vegetables, is estimated to be approximately a Promoting green dining (participants) 0 Starting in 2023, the staff canteen at three locations in Taiwan introduced three green dining events, attracting green restaurants and a total of 1,168 participants.
+Encouraging the use of eco- Item Calculation period Participants Estimated carbon emissions reduction ^{Note 2} (kg CO2e) friendly cups and utensils Bring your own cups 2023 99,257 3,176 (participants & carbon emissions reduction) Bring your own utensils 2023 5,312 1,551

-Note 1: According to the estimates by the Agriculture and Food Agency, cultivating 1 kg of organic vegetables can reduce at least 1 kg of CO_2e compared to conventional vegetable cultivation methods.
+Note 1: According to the estimates by the Agriculture and Food Agency, cultivating 1 kg of organic vegetables can reduce at least 1 kg of CO2e compared to conventional vegetable cultivation methods.